heavyimage/Album-Art-Bottle-LEDs/README.md

 ![Picture of the visualization in terminal](docs/palette.png)

+(There are now 4 palette extraction algorithms and all of them are previewed though only one is sent to the server!)

 The server code, running on the pico, is resonsible for:
 * Accepting "palette" updates (which are a list of `NUM_LED` RGB values)
 * Managing the LED colors